websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/getting-started-with-elasticsearch.md

 1. Connecting Liferay to Elasticsearch

 ## Finding Compatible Elasticsearch and Connector Versions

+Each Liferay CE/DXP version is bundled with a connector to Elasticsearch that is compatible with a specific Elasticsearch major version (e.g., 6.x or 7.x).
+To add support for newer major Elasticsearch versions, Liferay releases additional connectors through [Marketplace](https://web.liferay.com/marketplace).
+These can be used as drop-in replacements for the out-of-the-box (bundled) connector.

 The [compatibility matrix](https://help.liferay.com/hc/en-us/articles/360049238151) shows the latest supported Elasticsearch component versions for each Liferay version.
 The Elasticsearch server and the connector to Elasticsearch are required components.